J-Mojica/Home-Depot-Semantic-Segmentation/README.md

 performed best with about 600 iterations.
 Then the model was reinitialized and trained for this amount of iterations.

-The process can be seen in the [segmentation notebook](https://github.com/J-Mojica/Home-Depot-Semantic-Segmentation/tree/segmentation/segmentation.ipynb)
+The process can be seen in the [segmentation notebook](https://github.com/J-Mojica/Home-Depot-Semantic-Segmentation/tree/segmentation/segmentation/segmentation.ipynb)

-In the [segmentation directory](https://github.com/J-Mojica/Home-Depot-Semantic-Segmentation/tree/segmentation/) one can find the trained model and our attempt at segmenting a 30 second clip of a Home Depot video.
+In the [segmentation directory](https://github.com/J-Mojica/Home-Depot-Semantic-Segmentation/tree/segmentation/segmentation/) one can find and our attempt at segmenting a 30 second clip of a Home Depot video.

+The trained model can be found [here](https://drive.google.com/file/d/1AHVd4HRVh_P3p6OVek-bZHMLobTmaBpb/view?usp=share_link)